-Oisin Hanrahan is the Co-Founder & CEO of Handybook.
-Prior to founding Handybook, Oisin founded MiCandidate, a service that provided real time political content to media companies in 25 European countries.
+Oisin Hanrahan is the Co-Founder and CEO of Handy.
+Prior to founding Handy, Oisin founded MiCandidate, a service that provided real time political content to media companies in 25 European countries.
 He also founded Clearwater Group, a real estate development business in Budapest, Hungary.
 In 2009, Oisin co-founded The Undergraduate Awards, a foundation that supports and celebrates outstanding undergraduate students globally.

 Co-Founder & COO

-Umang Dua is the Co-Founder & COO of Handybook.
-Prior to founding Handybook, Umang founded College Connect, an online platform in India that connected aspiring college students with enrolled students around the world.
-Earlier, Umang was a Business Analyst at McKinsey & Company.
-Umang earned a Bachelor of Arts degree in Economics and Political Science at Amherst College.
+Umang Dua is the Co-Founder and COO of Handy.
+Prior to founding Handy, Umang founded College Connect, an online platform in India that connected aspiring college students with enrolled students around the world.
+Earlier, Umang was a Business Analyst at Mckinsey & Company.
+Umang earned a Bachelor of Arts degree in Economics and Political Science and Amherst College.